DharaneedaranKS/CS252_Project/README.md

 ## Project 2: Designing a threadpool
 The user file is client.c which has a set of predefined tasks such as add, print series of numbers, etc which is assigned in a sequence to a thread pool by calling the pool_submit function which is implemented in threadpool.c.<br /> In threadpool.c, we load the pthread, semaphores library as well as the programmer defined library threadpool.h.
 In the pool_submit function, the given task is added to the task queue which serves as a buffer.
 If the queue is full, it returns 1 and the task has to wait to be able to get added to the queue.
 The task is then assigned a thread from the thread pool by calling pthread_create which makes use of the worker function where a semaphore is made use of to remove a task from the queue and then execute it.<br />
-The function pool_init is used to initialise threads to the thread pool and the function pool_shutdown closes down the thread pool
+The function pool_init is used to initialise threads to the thread pool and the function pool_shutdown closes down the thread pool <br />
-The thread is assigned to a particular task in the file threadpool.c which makes use of user defined library threadpool.h.
 The makefile is used to build the project and generate the final binary "example".

 This project folder was taken from the github repo "https://github.com/xalstnx/3_1-operating-system-project2"